 This Open Meetings Guide (Guide) was prepared by the Office of Information Practices (OIP) as a reference tool for board members and members of the public to understand the open meetings requirements of Hawaii's "Sunshine Law" (Part I of Chapter 92, HRS).
-Originally enacted in 1975, the Sunshine Law applies to all state and county boards, including neighborhood boards.
+This edition of the Guide is applicable to all State and county boards, except neighborhood boards.
+A separate edition was developed by OIP specifically for neighborhood boards, which have some unique provisions under Part VII of Chapter 92, HRS.
+Both editions havebeen revised to incorporate changes to the Sunshine Law that allow boards to remotely conduct meetings online, effective January 1, 2022.